IED’s, Mines, Route Clearance and Talisman

 Covert moves and a greater utilisation of helicopters were other responses to the threat.

-Tripping over into 1991 the British Army used the Aardvark Mine Flail in Iraq although not, reportedly, with any great success.
+In 1991 the British Army used the Aardvark Mine Flail in Iraq although not, reportedly, with any great success.

 Also in 1991 DFiD sponsored three demining related projects, MINETECT, DRAGON and a risk reduction programme with Serco.